alexklibisz/elastik-nearest-neighbors/elasticsearch-aknn/README.md

 ## TODO

+- Double and triple check type overflows for the hashes...
+I found an overflow bug when using a 32-bit hash.
+Maybe should just switch hash types to larger type than Integer by defualt (e.g. Long).
+Not sure if that makes a difference in terms of elasticsearch storage overhead.
 - Document API endpoints in the README.
 There are only three, and they are already implicitly documented in the Python scripts in the benchmarks directory above this directory.
 - Clean up the many different conversions from JSON lists of lists of floating point numbers, to Java `List<List<Double>>`, to Java `double[][]`, to Apache Commons Math `RealMatrix`.
 - Clean up code to pass default compilation checks for Elasticsearch gradle plugin.